RobotLocomotion/drake/drake/doc/ubuntu.rst

 You can install the prerequisites::

 	sudo apt-get update
-	sudo apt-get install cmake
+	sudo apt-get upgrade  # optional
-	sudo apt-get install cmake-curses-gui
+	sudo apt-get install build-essential cmake-curses-gui python-software-properties
+	sudo add-apt-repository ppa:ubuntu-toolchain-r/test
+	sudo apt-get update
-	sudo apt-get install build-essential
+	sudo apt-get g++-4.9
 	cd drake-distro
-	make options # use the gui to choose which externals you want, then press c to configure, then g to generate makefiles and exit make download-all
+	make options  # use the GUI to choose which externals you want, then press 'c' to configure, then 'g' to generate makefiles and exit make download-all
 	sudo ./install_prereqs.sh ubuntu